 The Gateway Criteria are the minimum requirements which must be met in order that any application may be considered for assessment and appraisal for selection for funding support.
+These will be used at the first stage once an application is submitted.
 This stage will involve an assessment and a Due Diligence process to establish that these minimum requirements are met, namely:

-- 1. Complete application: an Undertaking must present a fully compiled application together with all the requested supportingdocumentation, by the indicated deadline. - 2.
-Eligible Undertaking: the Undertaking is an eligible Undertaking in line with these Guidance Notes. - Eligible action: the action for which the Applicant is asking for support is eligible and at least includes an eligible activity. - Match Financing: the Applicant has submitted evidence as to its capacity to match finance the project from private sources.
+- 1. Complete application: an Undertaking must present a fully compiled application form together with all the requested supporting documentation, by the indicated deadline. - 2.
+Eligible Undertaking: the Undertaking is an eligible Undertaking in line with these Guidance Notes. - 3.
+Eligible action: the action for which the Applicant is asking for support is eligible and at least includes an eligible activity.